 Daniel Miller

-Daniel E. Miller is a Senior Consultant for Walker Clark LLC and specializes in business strategy and related economic, political, and cultural issues in the legal markets of Europe with particular experience in expertise in the Central European countries of the Czech Republic, Hungary, Poland, Romania, and Slovakia.
-He is a member of the Walker Clark Central and Eastern Europe Group.
+Daniel E. Miller, Senior Consultant for Walker Clark LLC, specializes in business strategy and various economic, political, and cultural issues in the legal markets of Europe with particular expertise in the Central European countries of the Czech Republic, Hungary, Poland, Romania, and Slovakia.

-Research frequently takes Dr. Miller to more than a dozen European countries, especially those in Central Europe and the Balkans.
+Research frequently takes Dr. Miller to Europe, especially Central Europe and the Balkans, and he has traveled widely in Europe and elsewhere.

 Dr. Miller's languages include English, Czech (near fluent), Slovak, and German.